PreethiPantangi/LeetCode/704/README.md

 2. -104 < nums[i], target < 104
 3. All the integers in nums are unique.
 4. nums is sorted in ascending order.

+### Logic
+1. Check if mid element is equal to target then return mid
+2. If mid element > target then move end to mid - 1
+3. Else move start to mid + 1
+4. Repeat this until start <= end
+5. If not found return -1